LeeviMakinen/ICTProject1/README.md

 **Note that if some peaks are not getting detected and in the graph the peak is wider than the others you need to change "target_frequenc=2" on method "def find_signal_peaks" in signal_processing.py to be bigger number**

+**This project may only be used for academic purposes.
+Commercial use is strictly prohibited without the author's permission.**